Sam Johnson: Tenure

 In the House, Johnson was an ardent conservative.
 By some views, Johnson had the most conservative record in the House for three consecutive years, opposing pork barrel projects of all kinds, voting for more IRAs and against extending unemployment benefits.
 The conservative watchdog group Citizens Against Government Waste consistently rated him as being friendly to taxpayers.
 Johnson was a signer of Americans for Tax Reform's Taxpayer Protection Pledge.

 Johnson was a member of the conservative Republican Study Committee, and joined Dan Burton, Ernest Istook, and John Doolittle in refounding it in 1994 after Newt Gingrich pulled its funding.
 He alternated as chairman with the other three co-founders in the late 1990s.

 In November 1997, Johnson was one of eighteen Republicans in the House to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Johnson voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Johnson voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the needed majority of votes needed to be adopted).

 On the Ways and Means Committee, he was an early advocate and, then, sponsor of the successful repeal in 2000 of the earnings limit for Social Security recipients.
 He proposed the Good Samaritan Tax Act to allow corporations to take a tax deduction for charitable giving of food.
 He chaired the Subcommittee on Employer-Employee Relations, where he encouraged small business owners to expand their pension and benefits for employees.
 In December 2016, Johnson introduced H.R.
-6489, a bill that would decrease Social Security payments to retired individuals and require individuals to wait two additional years in order to qualify for full retirement payments.
+6489, a bill that would increase Social Security payments to low-income beneficiaries while reducing payments to high-income beneficiaries and would gradually add two years to the minimum age for receiving full retirement payments.

 Johnson opposed calls for government intervention in the name of energy reform if such reform would hamper the market and or place undue burdens on individuals seeking to earn decent wages.
 He called for allowing additional drilling for oil in Alaska.

 After the death of John McCain, Johnson became the only Vietnam-era prisoner of war serving in Congress.

-Net neutrality

 In December 2017, Johnson signed a letter from Congress (along with 106 other Congress members) to FCC Chairman Ajit Pai supporting his plan to repeal net neutrality ahead of the commission's vote.